 The base management fee is assessed at an annual rate of 2% computed on the basis of the average value of our gross invested assets at the end of the two most recently completed quarters, which are total assets less the cash proceeds and cash and cash equivalent investments from the proceeds of our initial public offering that are not invested in debt and equity securities of portfolio companies.
-Through June 30, 2006, the base management fee was computed and payable quarterly.
-Beginning in periods subsequent to September 30, 2006, the base management fee will be assessed at an annual rate of 2% computed on the basis of the average value of our gross assets at the end of the two most recently completed quarters, which are total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
-This calculation was originally scheduled to begin in periods after March 31, 2006, however, on April 11, 2006 our Board of Directors accepted a voluntary waiver from GMC that allowed the current calculation of the base management fee to extend to September 30, 2006.
-When GMC allowing the current calculation of the base management fee to extend to September 30, 2006.
+Through September 30, 2006, the base management fee was computed and payable quarterly.
+Beginning in periods subsequent to December 31, 2006, the base management fee will be assessed at an annual rate of 2% computed on the basis of the average value of our gross assets at the end of the two most recently completed quarters, which are total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
+This calculation was originally scheduled to begin in periods after March 31, 2006; however, on April 11, 2006 and July 11, 2006, our board of directors accepted voluntary waivers from GMC that allowed the current calculation of the base management fee to be effective through June 30, 2006 and September 30, 2006, respectively.
+Further, on October 10, 2006, our board of directors accepted another voluntary waiver from GMC that will allow the current calculation of the base management fee to be effective through December 31, 2006.
 When GMC also receives fees from our portfolio companies, such as investment banking fees, structuring fees or executive recruiting services fees, one half of these fees will be credited against the base management fee that we would otherwise be required to pay to GMC.
 The incentive fee consists of two parts: an income-based incentive fee and a capital gains incentive fee.

 The income-based incentive fee will reward GMC if our quarterly net investment income (before giving effect to the incentive fee) exceeds 1.75% of our net assets.
 GMC will receive a capital gains incentive fee of 20% of our realized capital gains (net of realized capital losses and unrealized capital depreciation).